Shuhei Yomoda

-Shuhei Yomoda (四方田 修平, Yomoda Shūhei) is a Japanese football manager and former player who manages J1 League club Yokohama FC.
+Shuhei Yomoda (四方田 修平, Yomoda Shūhei) is a Japanese professional football manager and former player.

 Coaching career

 Yomoda was born in Chiba on March 14, 1973.
 He attended Juntendo University before becoming a football coach for University of Tsukuba.
 He was also a scout for Japan national team under Takeshi Okada tenure and he entered Consadole Sapporo (later Hokkaido Consadole Sapporo) staff when Okada joined the club as manager.

 For several years, Yomoda coached the U-18 squad: after the club fired Ivica Barbarić in July 2015, he was appointed as first-squad manager.
 Yomoda led Consadole to J2 League champions in 2016 season and Consadole was promoted to J1 League.
 In 2018, Consadole signed with new manager Mihailo Petrović, so Yomoda became an assistant coach.

-In 10 December 2021, Yomoda signed as manager of J2 relegated club, Yokohama FC after Tomonobu Hayakawa resign from club because worst performance his club relegation to J2.On 23 October 2022, Yomoda brought his club promotion to the J1 League after missing a season of playing because last season they were relegated to bottom position.
+In 10 December 2021, Yomoda signed as manager of J2 relegated club, Yokohama FC after Tomonobu Hayakawa resign from club because worst performance his club relegation to J2.
+On 23 October 2022, Yomoda brought his club promotion to the J1 League after missing a season of playing because last season they were relegated to bottom position.